Just looking for the quick facts?

 Customer devices also have varying speed capabilities and may connect to different networks depending on technology.
 Even within coverage areas and with broadband-capable devices, network changes, traffic volume, outages, technical limitations, signal strength, obstructions, weather, and other conditions may impact speeds and service availability.

 Additionally, Metro by T-Mobile offers other services to its customers that use the same network infrastructure and resources as its broadband internet access services and are given priority over other traffic on the network.
-These other services currently include calling-related services: Voice over Internet Protocol (VOIP), Voice over LTE (VoLTE), and Video over LTE (ViLTE), more may be added, e.g., to serve public safety needs.
+These other services currently include calling-related services: Voice over Internet Protocol (VOIP), Voice over LTE (VoLTE), and Video over LTE (ViLTE), and data priority for Wireless Priority Service; more may be added, e.g., to serve other public safety needs.
 These services may affect the availability of network resources for consumer or enterprise broadband internet access services, which may be noticeable in times of congestion.
 Similarly, Wireless Priority Service traffic may preempt other traffic during times of extreme congestion, which means that in rare cases we may interrupt an active data or voice session to support public safety needs.

 Speed and Latency